ntwrkguru/pyez/README.md

 - **2016-02-25** - Connected to Docker Hub as an automated build
 - **2016-02-26** - Switched to Debian as the base image, reducing the footprint by over 100MB.
 - **2016-03-20** - Created alpine branch and associated Docker tag using Alpine as the base image
+- **2016-04-01** - Merged alpine to master, reducing the footprint significantly